Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 6.1 Flavor Profile

-Blue Java bananas have a vanilla-like taste and creamy consistency.
+Blue Java bananas offer a delightful vanilla-like taste and creamy consistency.

 6.2 Recipes and Uses

-Desserts: Used in banana splits, puddings, or homemade “nice cream.”
+Desserts: Great for banana splits, puddings, or homemade “nice cream.”

 6.3 Nutritional Profile